RadinPirouz/linux-documents/Containerization & Orchestration/Kubernetes/3-Commands.md

 - **Static Manifest Files**

-  All YAML files located under `/etc/kubernetes/manifests/` are automatically loaded after a server reboot.
+  Any YAML files placed in `/etc/kubernetes/manifests/` are automatically loaded when the kubelet starts (for example, after a server reboot).

----